American Hunters and Shooters Association: Position in D.C. v Heller (2008)

 AHSA joined in the amicus curiae brief of Maj.
 Gen. John D. Altenburg Jr., et al., in the Supreme Court case of D.C. v Heller, arguing that the individual right of the people to keep and bear arms enhances the collective goal of supporting national defense, and that the dichotomy between individual right argued by Heller and collective militia right argued by D.C. is false: the Second Amendment protects both.

 Criticism from the NRA

-The National Rifle Association (NRA) criticized the AHSA for its members' associations with other gun-control organizations and gun-control legislation.
+The National Rifle Association of America (NRA) criticized the AHSA for its members' associations with other gun-control organizations and gun-control legislation.
 NRA-ILA Executive Director Chris Cox characterized the AHSA as "the latest front group for the anti-gun movement."
 In August 2005, the NRA said about the AHSA "they want to allow the FBI to keep records on law-abiding citizens who buy guns and put an end to gun shows as we know them.
 Not to mention the fact that they want to regulate .50 caliber rifles in the same way that machine guns are regulated."